 Water: Keep soil lightly moist spring through fall.
 In winter, allow the top half of the soil to dry out before watering again.
 Too much water will cause leaves to turn yellow then brown.
 To keep Kentia palm looking its best, brown fronds can be cut off.

-Humidity: Kentia palm likes high humidity (around 50-60% relative humidity).
+Humidity: Kentia palm tree likes high humidity (around 50-60% relative humidity).
 If the relative humidity drops below 40%, use a cool-mist room humidifier.
 Brown leaf tips are a symptom of dry air, although this is common even on healthy palms.

 Soil: Peat moss-based potting mix with added horticultural sand for quick drainage.